kinredon/prettytimer/README.md

 ```

-PrettyTimer will reproduce it effiently and elegantly as follows:
+PrettyTimer will reproduce it efficiently and elegantly as follows:
 ```python'
 import time
 from prettytimer import PrettyTimer